measuring sap flow in small stems, branches and petioles

-The SF-3 was installed approximately 20cm height from the soil surface where the stem diameter was 1.21cm.
+The Implexx Sap Flow Sensor was installed approximately 20cm height from the soil surface where the stem diameter was 1.21cm.

-Unlike the SF-4 and SF-5 wrap around sensors, the SF-3 needle sensor can potentially be installed for longer periods of time than just one week.
+Unlike the SF-4 and SF-5 wrap around sensors, the Implexx Sap Flow Sensor can potentially be installed for longer periods of time than just one week.

 Figure 8 displays around 11 days of data however the sensor can potentially be left installed for several months.
 It is recommended to check the wounding around the needles and installation does not become too large as this will affect the accuracy of the sap flow data.